sonatype-nexus-community/chelsea/README.md

 Fetching diff-lcs 1.3
 ```

-Yes another alternative approach is to upgrade the transitive dependency (`rexml` in our example).
+Yet another alternative approach is to upgrade the transitive dependency (`rexml` in our example).

 Use the command below to determine if there is a newer version of the vulnerable component.
 ```shell